asim/aslam/posts/reasoning.md

 might take me a couple hours, what I lose out on is far more profound.
-People say AI is going to improve so many fields in so many ways but I think one place where we're going to fall short is our feeling of accomplishment when performing hard tasks.
+People say AI is going to improve so many fields in so many ways but I think one place where we're going to fall short is our feeling of accomplishment and deeper understanding of how we got yhere when performing hard tasks.
-Ofcourse they say this means we'll move on to new forms of work that will give us an even greater form of accomplishment but I'd be remiss if I didnt say that I feel slightly cheated by the ease of whats outputted.
+Ofcourse they say this means we'll move on to new forms of work that will give us an even greater form of meaning but I'd be remiss if I didnt say that I feel slightly cheated by the ease of whats outputted.
 You see if I'm writing a piece of content so much of that process isn't the output itself but the time I